-As part of the proposed deal, the White House would not ask for another extension of the settlement construction freeze beyond the 90 days, the Israeli government sources said.
-And, they said, Obama would ask Congress to approve the sale of 20 advanced fighter planes to Israel.
+As part of the proposed deal, the Israeli government sources said, Obama would ask Congress to approve the sale of 20 advanced fighter planes to Israel.

-Silvan Shalom, a Cabinet minister from Netanyahu's Likud party, said he was opposed to the continuation of the building freeze, noting that such an agreement with the U.S. would be a "strategic mistake."
+Silvan Shalom, a Cabinet minister from Netanyahu's Likud party, said he was opposed to the continuation of the building freeze, noting that such an agreement with the United States would be a "strategic mistake."

 Knesset member Uri Orbach, head of the Jewish Home right-wing national religious party, said he would push for his party to quit the coalition government if a settlement moratorium is renewed.